 Parasympathetic Nervous System: The parasympathetic is our more soothing contributor to our autonomic nervous system output.
 It slows our heart rate, slows our breathing, and decreases our blood pressure.

 As you can imagine, the higher your heart rate is the lower your overall health profile.
 Various stressors contribute to our overall sympathetic tone.
 Your health is a possible stressor.
 Exercise is a stressor… too little or too much exercise will affect your HRV.
 Your work and home life are stressors too.
 The higher our overall “stressor’ level, the more sympathetic tone we have.
 A higher sympathetic input will decrease your HRV.
 A decrease in HRV can be reflective of poor health, exhaustion, and illness.
 Basically, the more parasympathetic tone the higher your HRV will be.
 In general, that reflects a healthier and more relaxed internal condition.

 Autonomic inputs and HRV

 Analysis of your HRV enables us to understand the overall health of your autonomic nervous system.
-Several studies on HRV have highlighted how different features can provide insights on autonomic regulation and especially on parasympathetic activity [1, 2], the branch of the nervous system mainly responsible for the body’s resting functions.
+Several studies on HRV have highlighted how different features can provide insights into autonomic regulation and especially on parasympathetic activity, the branch of the nervous system mainly responsible for the body’s resting functions.